Comcast/Speed-testJS/README.md

 * img: images for testing or ui

-Manual Deployment requires deployment of files required to run the application.
-The following files folders should be removed for deployment.

-	.DS_Store
-	.git
-	.gitignore
-	.travis.yml
-	.vagrant
-	ansible folder
-	Vagrant file

-Once these files are removed, please zip the root folder Speed-testJS and copy to your server.
-Unzip the file and run “node index.js” from the root folder.
-The web site is browsable via the ip address of your server and port number and public\index.html is the default page.
-Build tools such as grunt, gulp, WebPack … can be used to automate this process and complete other operations (ie. Minify,..)
+#Manual deployment
+Grunt is being used to package the needed files and folders to deploy the application to a server to run the application.
+The steps are listed below:

+1. run grunt package from the root folder
+2. tar, zip or compress the resulting dist folder
+3. deploy and uncompress on your server
+4. execute node index.js from the console.